ScottA27/Portfolio-Project-5/README.md

 * Once Heroku is finished building the app you will see a 'Build Succeeded' message.
 Click 'Open app' to open your application in the browser.

 # **Credits**

+* Code Institute - I used the CI's moments walkthrough to guide me throughout my project.
+* [Freepik](https://www.freepik.com/) - Was used for the logo of the project.
+* [Frontend Masters](https://frontendmasters.com/) - Was used to set up ESLint.
+* [Lauren-Nicole](https://github.com/CluelessBiker) - Helped guide me throughout the entire project.
+* The Code Institute slack community helped whenever I needed assistance.
+* The Code Institute's tutors who helped me troubleshoot the problems I encountered.